OutSystems/docs-product/src/setup-infra-platform/setup/unattended-install/config-tool-ref.md

 :   Defines the password for the Platform Server administrator account, if the account is active.

-Note: In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+Note: In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

 `/UploadLicense <license_file> <platform_server_admin_user> <platform_server_admin_password>`

 :   Uploads the license file and checks if the license is valid.

-Note:  In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

     You must provide valid Service Center admin user credentials to execute this operation.

     The Service Center application must be running.

+Note: In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+This cannot be used with other parameters.

 `/UpgradeEnvironment`

 :   Installs the core components (Service Center and the System Components), and starts [preparing your modules](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Modules_preparation_step_during_Platform_Server_upgrade) for the new Platform Server version.
 Skips any of these steps if they were previously executed.

-Note:  In order to execute properly in integrated authentication scenarios, this command requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.
+Note:  In order to execute properly in integrated authentication scenarios, this requires passing the integrated authentication password with the `/WithWindowsAuthentication` parameter.

 `/UpgradeInstall [<integrated_auth_admin_password>] [/SetPlatformServerAdminPassword <platform_server_admin_password>]`